 During normal operating conditions, the pressure at the inlet is below the set pressure, and the disk remains seated on the nozzle, preventing flow through the nozzle.

 The working principle of a conventional spring-loaded pressure relief valve is based on the balance of force.
-That means the spring load will keep the disk on the seat till the system pressure is less than spring force.
+That means the spring load will keep the disk on the seat till the system pressure is less than the spring force.

 This pressure is known as set pressure.
 The disk remains seated on the seat in the closed position till the inlet pressure exceeds set pressure and overcome the spring force.
-When inlet pressure is reduced to a level below the set pressure spring force close the valve.
+When the inlet pressure is reduced to a level below the set pressure spring force close the valve.

 Conventional pressure relief valves are used for applications where an excessive variable or built-up back pressure is not present.
 Back-pressure will directly affect the valve performance.
 A pressure built-up on the outlet side of PSV is known as backpressure.
 You will learn more about back pressure in the lecture on bellows type PSV.

-Advantages Conventional PRV
+Advantages of Conventional PRV

 - It Can be used in all kind of Gas and Liquid services